 Icelandic local tax authorities have the right to obtain information from the immigration authorities.

-The assignee has to file a tax return if he/she has received any income in the tax year in Iceland or if he/she owns any real estate in Iceland.
+The assignee has to file a tax return if they have received any income in the tax year in Iceland or if they own any real estate in Iceland.

-Do the taxation authorities in Iceland adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
+Do the taxation authorities in Iceland adopt the economic employer approach to interpreting Article 15 of the Organisation for Economic Co-operation and Development (OECD) treaty?
 If no, are the taxation authorities in Iceland considering the adoption of this interpretation of economic employer in the future?